dio-gh/pngpacker/README.md

 ## Overview

 This script enables you to take any arbitrary file, turn it into a PNG image, or do the exact opposite.
 It's important to note that the script was written (intentionally) naively, so it doesn't do much validation of any kind.
-It's aimed to be a minimal example with some prop code to enable the non-programmers' usage of it.
+It's aimed to be a minimal example, with some prop code to enable the non-programmers' usage of it.

+This script was not made to enable any kinds of illegal activity, and was inspired by sheer curiosity.
+It can and should be used as a tool for education and research (e.g. for binary visualization, to look for patterns).

 ## Dependencies